Priesemann-Group/covid19_inference_forecast/README.md

 We want to quantify the effect of new policies on the spread of COVID-19.
 Crucially, fitting an exponential function to the number of cases lacks an interpretability of the fitting error.
 We built a Bayesian SIR model where we can incorporate our prior knowledge of the time points of governmental policy changes.
 At the example of Germany, we show that the two kinks in the last weeks correspond to two changes of policies, leading to a growth rate of about 0 now.

-### Current forecast due to the relaxation of the restrictions on April 19
+### Latest forecast due to the relaxation of the restrictions on April 19

 <img src="figures/easter_ts_merged.png" height="500">